 Twitter is, of course, your classic dumpster fire.
 Using a myriad of hashtags—one user used “#TheTruthCommunity #NASALies #FlatEarth #DrunkBuzz #Freemasons #MoonHoax #OperationPaperMoon #StanleyKubrick #LiesVsTruth #ApolloHoax” all in the same tweet— they share bad memes, “proofs,” and, for the most part, get mad at journalists who write articles debunking conspiracies.

-Like any good influencers, some of them are attempting to get some engagement going with their audience tweeting out calls like, “Comment your favorite proof that the moon landings were faked!!
+Like any good influencers, some of them are attempting to get some engagement going with their audience tweeting out calls like, “Comment your favourite proof that the moon landings were faked!!
 Use pictures or even links!” or posting polls about whether or not it was a hoax.

 Old School forums and Duran Duran

 Now, at the tail end of our excursion into the void, let us take a jaunt to the past and head over to Godless Productions.
-For those of you not in the know, Godlike Productions is one of the older conspiracy forums on the web and is still able to boast a sizable fanbase.
+For those of you not in the know, Godlike Productions is one of the older conspiracy forums on the web and is still able to boast a sizeable fanbase.
 Now, believe me when I say this forum did not miss the notice of the anniversary.
 At the time of writing, there have been 10 posts in the forum regarding the anniversary today alone.
-The biggest one is kind of boring and focuses on proving the new photos released by NASA have been photoshopped.
-However, the best one, BY FAR, is about the fact Duran Duran played a show in honor of the anniversary.
+The biggest one is kinda boring and focuses on proving the new photos released by NASA have been photoshopped.
+However, the best one, BY FAR, is about the fact Duran Duran played a show in honour of the anniversary.